sigstore/docs/content/en/cosign/signing_with_blobs.md

 Cosign supports signing and verifying standard files and blobs (or binary large objects), in addition to containers.
 This topic discusses signing.
 For information on verifying, see [Verifying](/cosign/verify).

-## Signing b lobs as files in keyless mode
+## Signing blobs as files in keyless mode

 Cosign supports identity-based signing, associating an ephemeral signing key with an identity from an OpenID Connect provider.
 We refer to this process as "keyless signing".
 The `cosign sign-blob` command can be used to sign standard files as well as blobs.
 Signature and certificate information can be sent to a bundled text file, which makes key management invisible infrastructure.
 Using a bundle is the recommended way of signing a blob.
 Use the `cosign` command to sign: